Osakwe1/TFL_Cooling/README.md

 pip install pandas matplotlib seaborn plotly
 ```
 ## Running the code
 The code for the data analysis & visualization is in the TFL Temperature.ipynb Jupyter Notebook file.
-You can run the code by opening the notebook and running the cells or viewing in GitHub.
+You can run the code by opening the notebook and running the cells.

-## Built With
-- Python - Programming language
-- Pandas - Data manipulation library
-- Matplotlib - Data visualization library
-- Seaborn - Data visualization library
-- Plotly - Interactive data visualization library